 Samsung, Samsung, Samsung, you never cease to amaze.
 You love to say that you are friendly to the developer and user communities, and some have even bought that.
 There’s an old saying that says, “Actions speak louder than words.”
 There’s another one that says, “Fool me once, shame on you; fool me twice, shame on me.”
 Both apply here, as you stooped to another low when you started rolling out updates to the Samsung Galaxy S4 that disabled the ability to elevate user permissions (effectively what “su” does) via a kernel configuration.

-Posted April 16, 2013 By: egzthunder1
+Posted April 16, 2013 at 03:30 pm by egzthunder1

 It’s not often that a developer of many prolific applications gives the rest of the world the power to pick the icon for one of his apps.
 In this visual world, the icon is what the user sees when they decide what they want to open.
 And very often, the icon is what sets the first impression for the usefulness or value of the app.
 Essentially, it becomes the app’s identity.